amiechen/dribbble-sketch-palette/README.md

-# Pulldown Markdown Notepad for Mac OSX
+# Plunk

-A pulldown scratchpad for mac osx that takes markdown and render code well.
+A pulldown notepad for mac osx that takes markdown and render code well.
 As well as List Items.